rtens/blog.rtens.org/src/articles/bhutan/2016-01-17 Bhutan Part One.md

 ![20160111_151327.jpg](static/img/bhutan/20160111_151327.jpg)

-My sister and her husband rent the top floor of a cute little house up in the hills above the some 50 thousand people strong capital *Thimphu*.
+My sister and her husband rent the top floor of a cute little house up in the hills above the 100 thousand people strong capital *Thimphu*.
 The spare room on the left of the entrance is where I'm staying.
+Since street names - if existing - don't matter and there are no house numbers, my new address is "Yellow house, Upper Motithang, above the traffic circle, near Peaceful Resort, Thimphu, Bhutan".

 What I unterestimated is how could ten degrees can be if you only have mobile radiators and almost no insulation.
 And it took a couple of cold nights until I realized that it takes a sleeping bag plus four blankets to keep me warm and asleep.